kklash/mnemonikey/README.md

 - PGP keys and signature packets must be encoded with the OpenPGP version 4 format.
 - Key derivation parameters should be set to SHA-256 and AES-256.
+    - SHA-256 and AES-256 are also set as hash and cipher preferences in the self-certification signature.
 - The master key must be configured with Sign + Certify flags.
 Its algorithm must be set to EDDSA (`22`).
 - The encryption subkey must be configured with Encrypt-Communications (`0x04`) Encrypt-Storage (`0x08`) flags.
 Its algorithm must be set to ECDH (`18`)
 - The self-certification signature must use a positive-certification signature type (`0x13`).